-Recovery from serious burns can take weeks to months, as dead tissue has to be painfully removed or removed surgically, a process known as debridement.
+Recovery from serious burns can take weeks to months, as dead tissue must be painfully removed or surgically removed, a process known as debridement.
 Resulting scar tissue is dramatically different from normal, healthy skin in its elasticity, sensation and appearance.
-During the healing process, infection is a significant potential complication that can dramatically affect the outcome and the patient's overall health.
+During the healing process, infection is a significant potential complication that can dramatically affect the outcome and the patient’s overall health.

 Beyond the physical pain of burns is the cosmetic impact.
-The most common burn locations are in areas of exposed skin, i.e., the face and hands.
+The most common burn locations are in areas of exposed skin such as the face and hands.
 Unfortunately, these areas cannot easily be hidden and remain visible as a permanent reminder of the incident that caused the burn.

 Get Legal Help

-To find out how our lawyers can help ensure that you receive full and fair compensation, call our San Francisco office at 415-421-7995 or toll free 888-745-2988 or email us to schedule an appointment.
+To find out how our lawyers can help ensure that you receive full and fair compensation, call our San Francisco office at 415-325-2535 or email us to schedule an appointment.
 We can discuss your concerns during a free initial consultation.